 Subjects covered include early socialism (plus the Clarion movement), the Conservative and Liberal Parties, the birth of the Labour Party, Communist Party of Great Britain, including the Spanish Civil War, fascism and post war politics including the General Strike.

-Another aspect of this section is all about how women had to fight for the right to vote on the same terms as men.
-Includes the formation of the Manchester Suffrage Society 1867 and the Women’s Social and Political Union (WSPU) founded in Manchester by Emmeline Pankhurst and her sisters in 1903.
+Another aspect of this section is about how women had to fight for the right to vote on the same terms as men.
+The section includes the formation of the Manchester Suffrage Society in 1867 and the Women’s Social and Political Union (WSPU) founded in Manchester by Emmeline Pankhurst and her sisters in 1903.

-Voters is the final section on floor one.
+Voters is the final section in Main Gallery One.
 The story ends in 1945 at the end of World War II.
-The story continues on level two.
+The story continues in Main Gallery Two.